 CSW #19: "Skiing is dangerous."

 Yes, we can and do get hurt skiing.
 That is why there is a disclaimer at this site's Site Use Agreement.
 That is why there are ski patrols at ski areas and medical facilities at the bases of many.
-Skiers are likely to witness sleds carrying injured persons down to treatment and maywitness the accidents themselves.
+Skiers are likely to witness sleds carrying injured persons down to treatment and may witness accidents themselves.

 The use of helmets in skiing is increasingly popular, although data on the degree of safety this provides is still being gathered.

 Other sports have dangers, too.
-I know many bicyclists and know that many have been injured.
+I know many bicyclists and know many who have been injured from their sport.
 White-water rafters sometimes drown.
 Football has taken a toll on knees.
 Fly-fishermen have been swept downstream with their waders filled with water.
 Climbers expose themselves to obvious risks.
 I will post data here on relative dangers of various sports when found, and if you can help provide it, please do so.

 It also seems logical that skiing when fatigued would be more hazardous than when fresh, but again I have no data and it is possible that fresh skiers would take greater risks with greater danger.